 Below is a list of simple ingredients I used for my charcuter-TREE, but if you have other preferences you should definitely go with your favorite cheeses and meats.
 All of the ingredients should be easily found at your local grocery store.

-- Green grapes – Using green grapes lends to the green tree vibe.
+Grapes – Using green grapes lends to the green tree vibe, but red grapes give an ornament vibe.
 I like to use grapes as the biggest layer at the bottom.

-- Small mozzarella balls – Mozzarella balls are great for resembling ornaments or snow.
+Small mozzarella balls – These are great for resembling ornaments or snow.

-- Sliced salami – I like to fold these in fourths and squish them all together for one of the layers on the tree.
-Pepperoni slices work well here too.
+Sliced salami – I like to fold these in fourths and squish them all together for one of the layers on the tree.
+Pepperoni slices are a great option too.

-- Blackberries or raspberries – Berries also lend to the “ornament” feel.
-Raspberries in particular would give an extra festive touch with bright red hue.
+Blackberries or raspberries – Fresh fruit, like berries, also lend to the “ornament” feel.
+Raspberries in particular would give an extra festive touch with a bright red hue.

-- Fresh rosemary sprigs – This is an absolute must as it gives the charcuterie board it’s evergreen tree look.
+Fresh rosemary sprigs – Fresh herbs, like sprigs of rosemary or thyme, are an absolute must as they give the charcuterie board its evergreen tree look.

 Step-by-Step Instructions